 The master of every ship shall be supplied with sufficient information approved by the Register to give him guidance as to providing the adequate stability of the ship under different conditions of service.
-The information shall be drawn up with regard to the provisions of 1.4.11, Part IV "Stability" of the Rules for the Classification and Construction of Sea-Going Ships.
+The information shall be drawn up with regard to the provisions of 1.4.11, Part IV "Stability" of the RS Rules/C.